alexandregv/norminette-vim/README.md

 Open any `.c` file and you should see your norm errors (if any!).
 You can open the error list with `:Errors`

+## Don't want to bother with this syntastic/plugins stuff?
+Check this

+Vim has a native feature (vim-compiler and quickfix) which gives almost the same result.
+It just lacks the line indicators on the left side and the automatic check / list opening.

+1. Copy [compiler/norminette.vim](compiler/norminette.vim) to `~/.vim/compiler/norminette.vim`
+2. Add `au BufReadPost,BufNewFile *.c,*.h compiler norminette` to your `~/.vimrc` (or `~/.config/nvim/init.vim` for neovim)

+Now you just need to run `:make %` everytime you want to check the norm.
+Use `:copen` to open error list.